Robert Burns

 Robert Burns by John Beugo

 The image above is from an engraving by John Beugo in February 1787.
 Beugo was a friend of Burns and since it was done in Burns's lifetime by someone who knew him well it is likely that this is the best likeness.
-The image was based on Nasmyth's portrait but clearly he had every opportunity to modify this and to make sure that he had a good likeness.
+The image was based on Nasmyth's portrait but clearly he had every opportunity to modify this and to ensure that he had a good likeness.
 This image was commissioned for the publication of Burns's Poems, Chiefly in the Scottish Dialect, published by William Creech that year.

 It is said that Burns was very pleased with the print and that he wrote to Beugo to congratulate him on it.
 In a copy of the book given to a friend he wrote the following lines.